chenxingqiang/secret-learn/doc/developers/performance.rst

 .. currentmodule:: xlearn

-In general, the jax-sklearn project emphasizes the **readability** of the source code to make it easy for the project users to dive into the source code so as to understand how the algorithm behaves on their data but also for ease of maintainability (by the developers).
+In general, the secret-learn project emphasizes the **readability** of the source code to make it easy for the project users to dive into the source code so as to understand how the algorithm behaves on their data but also for ease of maintainability (by the developers).